-Our meetings are also supported indirectly by the funding of either the registration and/or accommodation expenses of participants by industry.
-While this may appear to be largely a matter for the individuals who are sponsored, there would be concern for the health and reputation of the BAP if attendance came to be dominated by such participants.
+- Our meetings are also supported indirectly by the funding of registration and/or accommodation expenses of participants by industry.
 It is inevitable that the first allegiance of those who attend under those circumstances could be to the industrial sponsor, rather than the meeting itself or the BAP.
-To the extent that the effect is to bring to the summer meeting more people who participate fully in it, this indirect subsidy is welcome.
-Were the balance to shift, it would clearly have to be reviewed.
-As with the direct subsidies it is a matter that requires the constant vigilance of Council and BAP members.
+Currently, very few attendees come into this category.
+Were the balance to shift, it would have to be reviewed.
+As with the direct subsidies it is a matter that requires vigilance by Council and BAP members.

-Mature reflection will indicate that most, if not all responsible adults in professional positions have potential conflicts of interest.
+Mature reflection will indicate that most if not all individuals in professional positions have potential conflicts of interest.
 By conflicts of interest we mean allegiances or hostilities to particular groups, organisations or interests, which may influence excessively one's judgements or actions.
 The issue is particularly sensitive when such interests are private and/or may result in personal gain.

 Our expectation is that Council Members and Officers will always endeavour to recognise such interests and to act independently and in the greater interest of the BAP when giving their best judgements on matters of policy and procedure.
 It is also essential that Council Members and Officers are seen to exercise such independence, should their judgements be subject to public scrutiny.

-To this end, it is wise for Council Members and Officers to disclose what potential conflicts of interest they have.
-These should be declared before election and are then updated annually (retrospectively for the preceding year), and held as a document in the office, open to scrutiny by BAP members.
+To this end, Council Members and Officers are expected to disclose any actual or perceived conflicts of interest.
+These should be declared when standing for election to Council, and are then updated annually (retrospectively for the preceding year), and held as a document in the office, and available on the BAP website, open to scrutiny.